Astroa7m/jetpack-compose-stairs-layout/README.md

 # jetpack-compose-stairs-layout
-Ladder layout made with jetpack compose to lay items in order as stairs.
+Stairs layout made with jetpack compose to lay items in order as stairs.

 The layout height is as tall as the rows, and the width is as wide as the sum of the rows width